Online class (via zoom)

 Session #2 – Invoking Characters and Allies

-For our second session, download Handout #2 in the left column.
-We’ll work with these exercises in class:
+For our second meeting, please read Session 2 in the course booklet.
+We may work with these exercises in class:

 Tree of My Writing